wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

 1. Construct

-   Define where to store Time-series database:
+   Define where to store the TSDB:

    <pre><strong>--storage.tsdb.path</strong></pre>